aspose-barcode/Aspose.BarCode-Products/barcode/net/_index.md

    </div>
    <!--<div class="col-lg-12">

-<h2 class="h2title">GUI Based WYSIWYG Barcode Control</h2>
+<h2 class="h2title">GUI-Based WYSIWYG Barcode Control</h2>

-<p>Aspose.BarCode for .NET also provides a GUI based WYSIWYG barcode control for Windows Forms, Web Forms and WPF applications.
-Almost all properties such as code text, symbology, caption, foreground color, and background color can be edited using this control.</p>
+<p>Aspose.BarCode for .NET provides a GUI-based WYSIWYG barcode control for Windows Forms, Web Forms, and WPF applications.
+This visual control can be used to adjust the major barcode parameters, such as input text, symbology, caption, foreground color, background color, and others.</p>

 </div>